liushengzhong1023/liushengzhong1023.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University of Illinois at Urbana-Champaign, 2022 (expected)
+* Ph.D in Computer Science, University of Illinois at Urbana-Champaign, 2021
   * Advisor: Prof. Tarek Abdelzaher
 * B.S. in Computer Science, Shanghai Jiao Tong University, 2017
   * Graduated with the highest honor.